Vietnam is one of the greatest countries in the world.

 But beyond the incredible meals, there’s also the beautiful scenery, the friendly people, the amazing architecture, and the most bustling cities.
-From the awe-inspiring views up in Sapa and the tranquillity of Ninh Binh, to the beauty of Hoi An, the scenery at Halong Bay, and the chaos of Saigon, Vietnam offers something for everyone.
+From the awe-inspiring views up in Sapa and the beaches of Da Nang, to the beauty of Hoi An, the scenery at Halong Bay, and the chaos of Saigon, Vietnam offers something for everyone.

 At the time of writing this, in 2023, $1 equates to around 24,000 VND.
 You’ll usually get 500,000 VND notes out of the ATMs, so remember that those are worth just over $20 each.
 Be careful with the 20,000 and 500,000 notes, though — they look very similar and could make for quite the expensive mistake!